pip-services/pip-services-docs/content/en/python/data/_index.md

         self.content = content
 ```

-Our persistence component shall implement the following interface with a basic set of CRUD operations.
+Our persistence component shall implement the following interface with a basic set of CRUD operations:

 ```python
 class IMyPersistence(ABC):